 The face is the first thing people see.
 This can be tough for the more than 3 million Canadians with rosacea, a skin condition causing a red face, visible blood vessels and for some, red bumps and pimples.

-Using makeup to cover up the signs of rosacea is a great way to cope and can help people feel more confident in their social and working lives.
+Using makeup to cover up rosacea is a great way to cope and can help people feel more confident in their social and working lives.
 Makeup can also be helpful while undergoing treatment.

 The Acne and Rosacea Society of Canada and Vancouver makeup artist, Lucinda Holland, have teamed up to create a makeup tutorial, “4 Steps to cover up rosacea” to help those with rosacea feel more comfortable and self-assured.